konklone/tmcw.github.com/_posts/2013-02-18-literate-jenks.md

 ## Jenks in simple-statistics

-I spent two days reading the original text and decoding as much as possible of the code's intention, so that I could write a 'literate' implementation.
+I spent a day reading the original text and decoding as much as possible of the code's intention, so that I could write a 'literate' implementation.
 My definition of literate is highly descriptive variable names, detailed and narrative comments, and straightforward code with no hijinks.